Table of Contents

 Remember those links coming to your site as a ranking signal?
 That’s primarily what this is and consists of things like:

-Google does not use site-wide ranking signals, they only view the quality and ranking signals of each individual page based on those 200 ranking signals I mentioned earlier.
+Google does not use Domain Authority as a site-wide ranking signal, although they do have their domain-wide ranking signals, they primarily view the quality and ranking signals of each individual page based on those 200 ranking signals I mentioned earlier.

 It’s a score from 1-100.
 Where Facebook is 100, and an established site can be anywhere between 40 and up.

 The biggest flaw with this metric is that it isn’t always accurate because Moz’ crawlers aren’t as efficient as Google’s.
 A site could show a DA of 1 but it could be closer to 20 or 30 but the Moz crawlers just haven’t reached the site yet.

 If you don’t want to take my word for it, you can check out what the ‘real’ experts have to say on it for yourself.
 Moz – “What is Domain Authority”.

 Additionally, if you want to see what the DA of your own site is, just paste it into Moz’ free Open Site Explorer tool.
 You can also simply Google “DA checker” and get results for an abundant amount of third party DA checkers.

 Check out our top 10 tips for picking the best domain for your business.

 Backlinks and directory citations are two of the biggest contributing factors to establishing credibility with search engines.